Equity-Linked Life Insurances on Maximum of Several Assets: Preliminary Results

 \section{Preliminary Results}

-Let $(\Omega,\mathcal{H}_T,\mathbb{P})$ be a complete probability space, where $\mathbb{P}$ is a given physical or real{world probability measure and $\mathcal{H}_T$ will be defined below.
-To introduce a regime--switching process, we assume that $\{s_t\}_{t=1}^T$ is a homogeneous Markov chain with $N$ state and $\mathsf{P}:=\{p_{ij}\}_{i,j=1}^N$ is a random transition probability matrix.
+Let $(\Omega,\mathcal{H}_T^x,\mathbb{P})$ be a complete probability space, where $\mathbb{P}$ is a given physical or real--world probability measure.
+Other elements of the probability space will be defined below.
+To introduce a regime--switching in option pricing, we assume that $\{s_t\}_{t=1}^T$ is a homogeneous Markov chain with $N$ state and $\mathsf{P}:=\{p_{ij}\}_{i=0,j=1}^N$ is a random transition probability matrix, including an initial probability vector $\{p_{0j}\}_{j=1}^N$.
 We consider a Bayesian Markov--Switching Vector Autoregressive (MS--VAR($p$)) process of $p$ order, which is given by the following equation